 1 Goat Island, Newport, RI, 02840

-There is plenty to enjoy here in all seasons, but winter may be most exciting.
+There is plenty to enjoy here in all seasons, but winter in Rhode Island is exciting.
 From November, an ice-skating rink is set up where you can skate to Christmas tunes and have clear, picturesque views of Newport Harbour, Goat Island Lighthouse and the stunning Newport Bridge.
 Hungry afterwards?
 Make sure you reserve one of their themed igloos where you can enjoy one of their signature cocktails, play games and enjoy a variety of snacks!

 Don’t miss Shayna’s Place